 What can you do if you are subjected to discrimination?

 Employers have a positive legal obligation to put an end to any form of discrimination, but they must be made aware of it.
-Remaining in silence usually only makes the situation worse.
+Remaining silent usually only makes the situation worse.
 You need to voice your concerns.
-Keep in mind that employees can be subject to any form of retaliation for complaining of a human rights violation or a form of discrimination.
+Keep in mind that employees can’t be subject to any form of retaliation for complaining of a human rights violation or a form of discrimination.

 Employees who are subjected to discrimination have additional legal protections.
 The doctrine of constructive dismissal permits some employees to leave work and sue for damages, including human rights violations, and employees have the right to advance a provincial or federally regulated human rights claim.
 Human rights adjudicators can award damages for lost wages, damages for pain and suffering and in some cases, even reinstatement.